grnet/agora-sp/README.md

 With this playbook, everything will be installed automatically, and the project will be available on the `<vm-ip>` address.
 It includes all the roles:

-  - common
+  - common.yml
-  - agora
+  - agora.yml
-  - local
+  - local.yml
-  - deploy
+  - deploy.yml
-  - django
+  - django.yml
-  - django_admin
+  - django_admin.yml

 It also restarts the apache2 service.